 Shauna is dedicated to tending belonging in our world, within ourselves,with each other, and with our other-than-human relations.
 She creates space for reaching into the rough and beautiful places that are a catalyst for transformation and healing, personally and collectively.

-She is a teacher with Ancestral Medicine; a trainer with BC Bereavement Helpline; and the education director with Learning Through Loss.
+Currently, Shauna is a teacher with Ancestral Medicine; a trainer with BC Bereavement Helpline; and the education facilitator with Learning Through Loss.
 She is founder of the Victoria Holistic Death Care Gatherings, and co-visionary for the annual Deathly Matters community conference.